fanovilla/conthego/README.md

 ## Notes

 ### specifications
+* commands processed via depth-first traversal (e.g. vars can only be used after setting, never before)
-* strict markdown tables: at most a single command per column; no column should be dependent on any column to its right
+* strict markdown tables: at most a single command per column; column commands processed left to right
 * empty link text currently require a single space (e.g. use `[ ]` not `[]`)
 * echo command uses a `$` prefix (not `c:echo=`)
 * assert command uses a `?` prefix (not `?=`)